-Mary C. Woolridge was elected to the first Louisville/Jefferson County Metro Council in November 2002.
+Mary C. Woolridge is a founding member of the Louisville/Jefferson County Metro Council and was first elected to serve in November 2002.
 She has been re-elected for three additional four-year terms.
 Councilwoman Woolridge proudly represents six neighborhoods: Algonquin, California, Hallmark, Park Duvalle, Parkland, Park Hill, and the City of Shively.

-In 2017, Councilwoman Woolridge is Chair of the Metro Council’s Contracts and Appointments on Committee.
+In 2018, Councilwoman Woolridge is Chair of the Metro Council’s Appointments Committee.
 She also serves as a member of the Budget Committee.
 In the past, she has served previously on the All Hazards Mitigation Advisory Committee and the Mayor’s Air Quality Task Force.

 Prior to becoming a member of the Metro Council, she served in the Ninth Ward office of the Board of Aldermen.
 In this capacity, she gained extensive knowledge of government operations, administrative expertise in resolving constituent needs and a love for serving the community.
 She was an active member of the Kentuckians for the Commonwealth, working primarily on environmental issues.
 She is a 40-year member of the Hallmark Neighborhood Association and has served the group as community liaison.
 She has been a Block Watch captain and a member of the California Federation of Block Clubs.